leonardoas10/leaf-cms-laravel/readme.md

 - CMS, where an admin can manipulate and controlate the data without others users (subscribers) seeing what happen under the hood.
-- Middlewares for prevent the intent to navigate to urls that only access admins, also for check the total users online.
+- Policies, Gates and Middlewares for prevent the intent to navigate to urls that only access admins, also for check the total users online.
 - An easy admin/users dashboard to see the all content of the account, builted with Google Chars.
 - Language Change System.
 EN and ES
 - System to retrieve the forgot password using Mailtrap.